 Manufacturing products is only part of the task.
 Kodak's thousands of different products must be placed in the hands of millions of customers throughout the world.

-Regardless of quality, a product is useless if it is not in the right place at the right time.
-Distribution makes sure Kodak products are there, where and when they are needed, and at a reasonable cost and in good condition.
+Regardless of quality, a product is useless if it isn't in the right place at the right time.
+Distribution makes sure Kodak products are there, where and when they're needed.

 Distribution